jmacost5/cpp-528-fall-2021-group-01/_posts/2021-11-01-ch02-descriptive_analysis.md

 ### Identify Common Variables

-I have created a function to compare variables from two datasets:
+The vars function can be used to compare variables from two datasets:

 ``` r
 vars <- compare_dfs( df1=d1, df2=d2 )